-Pål Bjarne Johansen has had a truly varied career: He served with the Norwegian King's Guard; studied informatics; and started his own outdoor-equipment company.
-His latest adventure is sharing his love of travel and his country's culture with travelers on our Best of Scandinavia tour.
-We asked Pål a few questions about his various adventures, his penchant for sailing, and his favorite experiences on tour.
+Pål has had a truly varied career: He served with the Norwegian King's Guard; studied informatics; and started his own outdoor-equipment company.
+And his life has been filled with various adventures from fishing to hiking to sailing, and travels all over thwe world.
+His latest adventure is sharing his love of travel and his country's culture with tour members on our Best of Scandinavia tour.

 Pål, tell us a bit about your background.